openvinotoolkit/openvino/docs/dev/ci/github_actions/adding_tests.md

 ## Test Time and Usage

-Be mindful about the time and runners usage when adding new steps, jobs and workflows.

 ### Adding a Step

 When adding a step in a job, check its execution time compared to other jobs.
-Try to keep it in line with these jobs to avoid extenfing the overall job duration too much.
+Try to keep it in line with these jobs to avoid extending the overall job duration too much.

 If the step takes too long, consider [extracting it to a separate job](#adding-a-job) so that it can run in parallel with other jobs.
 Additionally, for jobs with long steps,